NoneShen/Poly-document/new_product/integrate_assets/token.md

 ### Step2.
 Select network
 - After asset selection, click “From Network”, choose the source network which the chosen token located in the pop window.
 Select the target network in the same way.

 > [!NOTE]
-  > the optional network shown in the picture is the network type supported by $METIS.
+> the optional network shown in the picture is the network type supported by `METIS`.
 The network should be switched according to different assets.
 Please choose it according to the situation.

 <div align=center><img src="resources/token_selectnetwork_step1.png" alt=""/></div>

-- The example that $METIS be sent from Andromeda to the target network BSC is shown in picture.
+- The example that `METIS` be sent from Andromeda to the target network BSC is shown in picture.
 <div align=center><img src="resources/token_selectnetwork_step2.png" alt=""/></div>

 ### Step3.
 Connect wallet
 - Next, you can connect your wallet by clicking the button “Connect Wallet”at the bottom of the page or up right in the corner.
 After clicking, you can choose which wallet to be connected to the source or the target network.

 <div align=center><img src="resources/token_connectwallet_step1.png" alt=""/></div>

 <div align=center><img src="resources/token_connectwallet_step2.png" alt=""/></div>

 > [!NOTE]
-  > different networks support different wallet, the current support status is shown in table.
+> Different networks support different wallet, the current support status is shown in table.

 <div align=center><img src="resources/token_connectwallet_step3.png" alt=""/></div>

 > [!NOTE]
 > when there is a red alert “Please switch network”, you need to switch the network of wallet to keep consistent with the source network.

 <div align=center><img src="resources/token_connectwallet_step4.png" alt=""/></div>

 ### Step4.
 Submit transaction
 - Enter input token value, then click “Next”.
 A pop window will appear to show the details of the transaction.
 Please check carefully.
 If you make sure the transaction information is correct, then click “Confirm”button to submit the transaction and confirm it in wallet again.

 > [!NOTE]
 > if you are the first time to swap, an approval operation is required before you submit transaction, (Approve Infinity or not according to your actual situation).

 <div align=center><img src="resources/token_connectwallet_step5.png" alt=""/></div>

 ### Step5.
 View the results
 - After the submission, you can view the transaction result through “History”.
 When the transaction details are displayed, it means that the transaction is completed.
 <div align=center><img src="resources/token_connectwallet_step6.png" alt=""/></div>

 > [!NOTE]
 > The processing time of Poly Network Swaps are determined by the amount of the transaction fee.
 In order to avoid network congestion, Poly Network defaults to the maximum gas fee which will be used as the transaction fee on the source chain.
 Poly Network itself does not charge any gas fee.